Biangkerok32/SimpleFileSocket/README.md

 # SimpleFileSocket
-Simple Socket Java Library to easily transfer files over the network.\
+Simple Java Library to easily transfer files over the network.\
-Grab the SimpleFileSocket.jar file from /out/artifacts/SimpleFileSocket_jar/.\
+Grab the SimpleFileSocket.jar file from /out/artifacts/SimpleFileSocket_jar/\
-Easy implementation with only a few lines.
+Easy implementation with only a few lines!

 ## Usage
 ### Server Side